MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-creators.md

 2. Click the **Authorize Xbox Live accounts** link.

-   The "Manage Accounts" page appears.
+   The "Manage Accounts" page appears, in a new tab of the browser.

    ![The "Manage Accounts" page](images/pc_creators_manageaccounts_pg.png)